 "It’s the youth that can change everything in the future.
 I see a good future for Sri Lanka.
 My dream is to be a peacebuilder, but before that I need to be a good Sri Lankan, without any ethnic or racist thoughts.
 I think peace is possible."

 Like neighboring Rwanda, Burundi has faced ethnic violence and massacres since gaining independence in 1962.
 New Play for Peace partner organization, Trauma Healing and Reconciliation Services (THARS), organized Play for Peace training workshops in reaching over 600 students.
 They work is carve a new path to peace by providing resources for trauma healing and reconciliation in Burundi and the African Great Lakes Region and are using Play for Peace to do it.

 "We are planning to use these games in our community meetings as well as in the schools."

 In order to ensure transparency for our donors and supporters an Annual Report is published every year.
-Also, over the years we have partnered with graduate students, experts in the field of evaluation and organizations to publish the findings of our work in academic journals and books.
+Also, over the years we have partnered with experts in the field of evaluation and organizations to publish the findings of our work in academic journals and books.